Tuesday, June 19, 2018

 The Self-Sufficiency Of Scripture Entails That Sign Gifts Have Ceased

-There is much heated debate among professing Christians and their respective denominations regarding whether or not certain gifts of the Holy Spirit have come to an end.
-The brimming controversy centers around the specific areas of speaking in tongues, prophecy, and miraculous powers to heal.
-The question that has aroused much fascination is whether or not the ability to exercise these spiritual gifts was terminated by the end of the apostolic age.
-In fact, there are folks on both sides (cessationism vs continuationism) who uphold rather extreme positions.
-While there are people who accuse those who claim to speak in tongues as being demon possessed, there are others who argue that those who have never encountered such moments have not really been born again.
-But we need not be up in arms on this matter, for it is not an issue directly related to the gospel.
-Nevertheless, both sides cannot be correct at the same time because that would constitute embracing a logical contradiction.
-Moreover, a study on the sufficiency of written revelation and purposes of the spiritual gifts in question should spell out quite plainly that they were meant to cease after the apostolic era.
+There has been much heated debate among professing Christians regarding whether certain gifts of the Holy Spirit are still in operation today.
+The dispute mainly centers on speaking in tongues, prophecy, and miraculous powers to heal.
+Was the ability to exercise these spiritual gifts terminated by the end of the apostolic age?
+Further, some on both sides (i.e. cessationism vs. continuationism) uphold extreme positions.
+While there are people who accuse those who claim to speak in tongues as being demon possessed, others make the claim that those who have never encountered such instances are essentially unbelievers.
+On the contrary, such notions have no foundation in fact and are only intended to manipulate others into questioning the validity of their own judgment.
+Moreover, a study on the sufficiency of Scripture and the purposes of the spiritual gifts in question make it plain that they were to cease after the apostolic era.

-First and foremost, the Scriptures reveal to us that they are to be the final, sufficient standard of spiritual authority for the Christian church.
-They are to serve as our guide in our walk with God.
-They are to function as the measuring stick in the process of discernment.
-Scripture contains the instructions necessary for salvation (2 Timothy 3:15).
-Scripture enables the one who serves God to be "adequate" (2 Timothy 3:16-17).
-Note that Paul goes on to define that thought as, "equipped for every good work."
-It addresses everything, at least in principle, that we need to know pertaining to faith and morals.
-Jesus Christ promised the twelve apostles that the Holy Spirit would teach them all things God intended to make known (John 14:26; 16:13).
-The faith has been delivered once for all to the saints (Jude 3).
-Therefore, there can be no new revelations.
-He has communicated all that we need to know concerning the will of God through written revelation.
-God has given us (in the past tense) everything pertaining to a life of godliness (2 Peter 1:3-4).
-Not everything is about the individual.
-We are not to rely on our emotions and personal experiences in discerning truth from error, but rather are to read Scripture with a humble and prayerful heart.
-The testimonial of the apostles and prophets is a part of the church's foundation (Ephesians 2:19-20), which logically suggests cessation.
+First and foremost, Scripture contains the instructions necessary for salvation (2 Timothy 3:15).
+It enables the one who serves God to be "adequate" (2 Timothy 3:16-17).
+Paul goes on to define that thought as, "equipped for every good work."
+Jesus Christ promised the twelve apostles that the Holy Spirit would teach them all things God intended to make known to us (John 14:26; 16:13).
+The faith has been delivered "once for all" to the saints (Jude 3).
+Therefore, there are no new revelations from God today.
+He has given us (in the past tense) everything needed for a life of godliness (2 Peter 1:3-4).
+As a separate issue, most things in life are not centered around us and what we find to be desirable.
+We are not to rely on our emotions and personal experiences in discerning truth from error, but rather examine Scripture with a humble, prayerful heart.
+The testimonial of the apostles and prophets is part of the church's foundation (Ephesians 2:19-20), which logically suggests cessation.

-Anything that contradicts the commandments of God should be rejected immediately at all costs.
-If a so-called revelatory experience confirms completely to the message of the Bible, then it becomes redundant.
-One should be adhering incessantly to the voice of Christ as proclaimed throughout its pages.
-Scripture is the only known, safe road map for traveling the route of Christianity.
-Once a person departs from the formal sufficiency of written revelation, opportunities for propagating heresy arise, which is a springboard for another objection to continuationism.
-False Christs and teachers can arise that perform counterfeit miracles (Ezekiel 13:9; Matthew 24:24; Acts 20:28-30; 1 John 4:1-4).
-How then can we distinguish truth from error?
-What standard exists to judge the validity of wolves in sheep's clothing?
+If a so-called revelatory experience confirms completely to the message of Scripture, then it is simply redundant.
+If God still gives dreams and visions today, then how can we distinguish truth from error?
+False messiahs and teachers can arise that perform counterfeit miracles (Ezekiel 13:9; Matthew 24:24; 1 John 4:1-4).
+How can the canon of Scripture still be considered closed?
 Tongues were needed to preach the gospel in other languages.
-Prophets uttered prophecies to give us a fuller picture of God's plan of redemption.
-He has now spoken fully in His Son (Hebrews 1:1-3).
-People can now "prophecy" only in the sense of edifying other people in the faith.
+Prophets uttered messages from God to give us a fuller picture of His plan of redemption.
+That ministry exists today only in the sense of edifying people in the faith.
 We have the more sure word of prophecy recorded in Scripture (2 Peter 1:16-21).
-The apostles originally worked miracles for the purpose of establishing the Christian church (2 Corinthians 12:12).
-Scripture speaks of the performance of miracles in the past tense (Hebrews 2:3-4).
+He has now spoken fully to man by His Son (Hebrews 1:1-3).
+The apostles worked miracles for the purpose of establishing the Christian church (2 Corinthians 12:12).
+Scripture speaks of their performance in the past tense (Hebrews 2:3-4).